pingidentity/terraform-provider-pingdirectory/docs/resources/default_http_servlet_cross_origin_policy.md

 - `cors_exposed_headers` (Set of String) A list of HTTP headers other than the simple response headers that browsers are allowed to access.
 - `cors_preflight_max_age` (String) The maximum amount of time that a preflight request can be cached by a client.
 - `description` (String) A description for this HTTP Servlet Cross Origin Policy
-- `type` (String) The type of HTTP Servlet Cross Origin Policy resource.
-Options are ['http-servlet-cross-origin-policy']

 ### Read-Only